 What Is a W-9 for Nonprofit Organizations?

-Form W-9, also known as the “Request for Taxpayer Identification Number and Certification,” is an IRS form used to collect the Tax Identification Number (TIN) for a contractor or business.
+IRS Form W-9, also known as the “Request for Taxpayer Identification Number and Certification,” is a form used to collect a contractor’s Tax Identification Number (TIN) and other necessary tax information.

-Additionally, this form also collects information like your nonprofit’s:
+In addition to the contractor’s TIN, this form also collects information like the contractor’s:

-When Does My Nonprofit Have to Fill Out Form W-9?
+When Does My Nonprofit Have to Request or Fill Out Form W-9?

 1. You work with a contractor.

-When you hire an outside vendor or contractor and pay them more than $600 for their services, you need to request a W-9 from them.
-You’ll gain access to information like their TIN and mailing address so you can include this information (alongside the income you’ve paid them) on Form 1099.
+When you hire an outside vendor or contractor, you need to request a W-9 from them.
+You’ll gain access to information like their TIN and mailing address, which you can include (alongside the income you’ve paid them) on Form 1099 if the following conditions apply:

 For example, let’s say you hire a fractional CFO for part-time help with budgeting, grant management, and financial planning.
 If you’re working with this contractor for the first time, you should request a W-9 from them as soon as possible once your working relationship begins.
 That way, you can ensure you have all the information you need to properly report your transactions and avoid scrambling for these details when Form 1099 is due.